Kosovo: Transport

 The R7 Motorway (part of Albania-Kosovo Highway) links Kosovo to Albania's Adriatic coast in Durrës.
 Once the remaining European route (E80) from Pristina to Merdare section project will be completed, the motorway will link Kosovo through the present European route (E80) highway with the Pan-European corridor X (E75) near Niš in Serbia.
 The R6 Motorway, forming part of the E65, is the second motorway constructed in the region.
-It links the capital Pristina with the border with North Macedonia at Elez Han, which is about 20 km from Skopje.
+It links the capital Pristina with the border with North Macedonia at Hani i Elezit, which is about 20 km from Skopje.
 Construction of the motorway started in 2014 and finished in 2019.

 Trainkos operates daily passenger trains on two routes: Pristina – Fushë Kosovë – Pejë, as well as Pristina – Fushë Kosovë – Ferizaj – Skopje, North Macedonia (the latter in cooperation with Macedonian Railways).
-In addition, Srbija Voz, subsidiary of Serbian Railways, operates a train service from Kraljevo, Serbia to North Mitrovica.
-Also, freight trains run throughout the country.
+Freight trains also run throughout the country.

 The nation hosts two airports, Pristina International Airport and Gjakova Airport.
 Pristina International Airport is located southwest of Pristina.
 It is Kosovo's only international airport and the only port of entry for air travelers to Kosovo.
+In 2024, the Pristina International Airport handled a total of 4,082,481 passengers.
 Gjakova Airport was built by the Kosovo Force (KFOR) following the Kosovo War, next to an existing airfield used for agricultural purposes, and was used mainly for military and humanitarian flights.
 The local and national government plans to offer Gjakova Airport for operation under a public-private partnership with the aim of turning it into a civilian and commercial airport.

-Infrastructure

-Health

-In the past, Kosovo's capabilities to develop a modern health care system were limited.

-Low GDP during 1990 worsened the situation even more.
-However, the establishment of Faculty of Medicine in the University of Pristina marked a significant development in health care.
-This was also followed by launching different health clinics which enabled better conditions for professional development.

-Nowadays the situation has changed, and the health care system in Kosovo is organised into three sectors: primary, secondary and tertiary health care.

-Primary health care in Pristina is organised into thirteen family medicine centres and fifteen ambulatory care units.
-Secondary health care is decentralised in seven regional hospitals.
-Pristina does not have any regional hospital and instead uses University Clinical Center of Kosovo for health care services.
-University Clinical Center of Kosovo provides its health care services in twelve clinics, where 642 doctors are employed.
-At a lower level, home services are provided for several vulnerable groups which are not able to reach health care premises.
-Kosovo health care services are now focused on patient safety, quality control and assisted health.